 Waseca man charged with aggravated robbery after incident at Birdseye

-Sep.
-22—WASECA — A former Birdseye employee allegedly robbed an ex-co-worker at gunpoint Sunday outside the Waseca vegetable plant.
+WASECA — A former Birdseye employee allegedly robbed an ex-coworker at gunpoint Sunday outside the Waseca vegetable plant.

 The suspect allegedly admitted to robbing the man, whom he blamed for his firing, after a SWAT team deployed chemicals on his trailer to drive him out for arrest.